 “Frank and Ava Movie” endnotes

 Rico Simonini and Emily Elicia Low Frank and Ava images: 8th House Entertainment.

-“Frank and Ava Movie: Q&A with Frank Sinatra Portrayer Rico Simonini” last updated in July 2020.
+“Frank and Ava Movie: Q&A with Sinatra Portrayer Rico Simonini” last updated in September 2021.